sisakat/xml/README.md

 # XML Helper Library
-simple and small xml helper library for the .NET Framework 3.0 Simple and small XML helper library to serialize and deserialize objects.
+Simple and small XML helper library to serialize and deserialize objects.
 Targets the .NET Framework 3.0.

 ## Usage